Troubleshooting Guide for SuiteCloud SDK

 Credentials passkey could not be retrieved from the secure storage.

-There was a problem in retrieving the passkey from secure storage.
+There was a problem getting the passkey from secure storage.

 Delete the credentials file from the C:\Users\<username>\.suitecloud-sdk folder, then set up your account again using any of the SuiteCloud SDK tools.